pcjtse/zerg-trader/README.md

 ZergTrader includes comprehensive unit tests covering all major components and business logic.

 ### Test Coverage
-- **320+ test cases** covering core functionality and new AI/A2A/Memory features
+- **380+ test cases** covering core functionality and new AI/A2A/Memory/TradingView features
 - **Agent System**: BaseAgent, AgentManager with A2A protocol support
 - **AI Integration**: ClaudeClient with comprehensive LLM testing
 - **Memory System**: MemoryService with 36 comprehensive test cases covering storage, retrieval, and persistence
+- **TradingView Integration**: TradingViewClient and TradingViewDataService with 60+ test cases covering market data, indicators, backtesting, and real-time streaming
 - **A2A Protocol**: A2AService with agent discovery and communication
 - **Portfolio Management**: PortfolioManager with trade execution and performance tracking
 - **Risk Management**: RiskManager with position sizing and risk alerts
-- **Backtesting**: BacktestEngine with historical simulation and parameter sweeps
+- **Backtesting**: BacktestEngine with historical simulation and parameter sweeps, plus TradingView-powered backtesting
-- **Enhanced Agents**: Technical, Fundamental, and Fusion agents with AI capabilities
+- **Enhanced Agents**: Technical, Fundamental, and Fusion agents with AI and TradingView capabilities

 ### Run Unit Tests
 ```bash